paugier/czi-joint-python-accelerators-project/proposal_details/milestones_deliverables.md

 should become a reference for comparison of performances on real scientific algorithms of different technical solutions (using Python and other langages).

+- Releases of new Cython and Pythran versions with bugfixes, better Cython's pure-Python mode and interoperativity.

 - Pull-requests in skimage-experiments and scikit-image for faster kernels using alternative backends.